Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filter_panel/filter_panel.md

 # Filter Sidebar

-It is possible to filter the data displayed in a table with the help of the Filter Sidebar available to the left of the table.
+It is possible to filter the data displayed in a table with the help of the filter sidebar available to the left of the table.

 ## Show and Hide